 On Run – Tim consumes far less during the run due to the “front loading” he’s done on the bike, but what he does take is from the course, usually caffeinated gels and flat coke.

 Analyzing Tim’s Nutrition Plan

 You’ll notice that the above race plan has quite a lot of high glycemic carbohydrates in it, far more than he uses during his typical training days.
-That’s because Tim’s energy expenditure is at intensely high levels for long periods of time and through working with Dr. Krista Austin, TO has found that he performs best that way.
+That’s because Tim’s energy expenditure is at intensely high levels for long periods of time and through working with a sports scientist, TO has found that he performs best that way.